iambriansreed/advanced-custom-post-types/readme.txt

 == Description ==

 Advanced Custom Post Types is the perfect solution for any WordPress website which needs more content types like other Content Management Systems.
+Advanced Custom Fields v5+ is required.

 == Installation ==